 As the levels of hormones change throughout menopause, the protective female hormones decrease in production dramatically.
 This is thought to cause weakening of the bone joints and eventually lead to osteoarthritis.

-Secondary causes involve other health conditions that are linked to an increase risk of osteoarthritis but are not directly responsible for causing the condition.
+Secondary causes involve other health conditions that are linked to an increased risk of osteoarthritis but are not directly responsible for causing the condition.

 There are several possible secondary causes including: